yuyumi/CS-279R-pset-6/README.md

 Delete a todo by clicking on the red icon to the right of a todo

+Filter the completed todos by clicking on the `Hide Completed` button

 Sort the todo list by name or date added by clicking the sort button

 Logout by clicking on the brown icon next to the username at the top right